This article will explore what constitutes a preferential payment and why it matters to you if you’re thinking about filing a Chapter 7 bankruptcy.

 Even if you don’t owe money to your friends and family, it’s still important to consider timing when it comes to debt payments to regular creditors, such as student loan payments, spousal support (alimony), or medical bills.
 These debts are divided into secured and unsecured loans.
 Secured loans are attached to property.
 Car loans are secured by the car.
 Mortgages are secured by your home.
 If you don’t make these payments, you can lose your car or home.
 Unsecured debt includes medical bills, student loans, spousal and child support

 Debts are also divided into dischargeable and non-dischargeable debts.
 Dischargeable debts include medical bills, credit cards, and personal or payday loans.
-Non-dischargeable debts include taxes, spousal and child support and federal student loans.
+Non-dischargeable debts include taxes, spousal and child support.
 These payments won’t go away after finishing your Chapter 7 case.
 Instead, you’ll still need to pay them in full.

 In some cases, if you made a payment within the past 90 days to a non-dischargeable debt, you might be better off if the trustee doesn’t take it back.
 After your bankruptcy case finishes, you will still owe all your back taxes.
 So, it’s better for you if the trustee leaves that money in place.